 Further, we need to reform our justice system to minimize the chance of an innocent person being wrongly convicted of a violent crime and thus being denied an organ transplant.

 In general, organs should be distributed according to 1) degree of need and 2) probability that the transplant will be successful.
 But unlike most other medical treatment decisions, those regarding organ transplants ought also to take into account 3) a history of violent crime.
 I think we can agree that if we knowingly commit such crimes and thus violate others’ basic rights not to be harmed or killed, we lose the right to an organ transplant when it could save the life of an innocent person.

 Finally, we can help alleviate the dire scarcity of organs in concrete ways: increasing their supply by becoming organ donors and informing our families of that; and decreasing our demand for organs by living healthier lives—e.g., exercising, not smoking, and not drinking excessively.
 Let’s save organ transplants for nonviolent citizens who need them through no fault of their own.

 This op-ed was published in the San Jose Mercury News on 31 January 2002 under the title, "Criminals Should Be Far Down on the Heart Transplant List."

-David Perry is Director of Ethics Programs at the Markkula Center for Applied Ethics and Lecturer in Religious Studies, Santa Clara University.
+David Perry was Director of Ethics Programs at the Markkula Center for Applied Ethics and Lecturer in Religious Studies, Santa Clara University.
 None of his views should be construed necessarily to reflect those of the Ethics Center or SCU.